 Keeping your indoor environment cool and comfortable during warm summer months can be a frustrating and often expensive task, to say the least.
-An evaporative cooler - also known as a swamp cooler - offers an eco-friendly, healthy, and cost-effective alternative to traditional air conditioning systems.
+Evaporative coolers - also known as swamp coolers - offer an eco-friendly, healthy, and cost-effective alternative to traditional air conditioning systems.

 However, there are some things to take into consideration before purchasing an evaporative cooler.

 1. Do I live in a climate where an evaporative cooler would be effective?

 Evaporative cooling is a simple, cost-effective method for cooling indoor spaces.
 However, depending on the climate where you live, evaporative cooling might not be the most effective cooling option for you.
 Thus, understanding how evaporative air coolers work will help you decide if this is the right cooling solution for you.

 Evaporative cooling is fairly simple and occurs naturally each day in the world around us.
 For example, perspiring in hot weather is a form of evaporative cooling, whereby your body produces sweat, which evaporates and allows the body to cool.
 You can also feel the effects of evaporative cooling when you step out of a pool on a hot day and immediately feel a chill.
 These cooling effects occur because as dry air passes over water, the dry air will absorb some of the water.
 This absorption occurs when the temperature and vapor pressure of the water attempt to equalize with the air.
 As a result, water molecules turn into gas molecules and heat switches from the higher air temperature to the lower water temperature.
 Since the air circulates naturally, the area around it is cooled.